willroberts/raven-shield-2020/README.md

 ## Athena Sword

 Athena Sword is an expansion which adds 19 maps (including 8 designed for multiplayer), 4 game modes, and 7 weapons.
 In the Steam version of Raven Shield, Athena Sword is installed separately in your Steam Library.
-Launch Athena Sword from Steam, and activate the expansion content under "Custom Game" in the settings menu.

 Note: Installing Athena Sword in Steam may overwrite the `<YourGameDir>\system\R6ClassDefines.ini` file.
-Be sure to use install the OpenRVS version after installing Athena Sword.
+Be sure to install OpenRVS after installing Athena Sword.

+To play offline:
+1. Launch Athena Sword from Steam
+1. Click 'Settings' -> 'Custom Game' -> 'Athena Sword' -> 'Activate'

+To play online:
+1. Launch Raven Shield from Steam
+1. Join an Athena Sword server without activating Athena Sword in settings

 ## Iron Wrath